Background pattern

 If you take more Abik than you should

-If you realize that you have taken more Abik than your doctor recommended (or if someone else has taken part of your Abik), consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+If you realize that you have taken more Abik than your doctor recommended (or if someone else has taken part of your Abik), consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medicine and the amount ingested.

 If you forget to take Abik

-If you forget a dose, take the missed dose as soon as you remember, but do not take a double dose to compensate for the missed dose.
+If you forget a dose, take the forgotten dose as soon as you remember, but do not take a double dose to make up for the forgotten dose.

-If you interrupt treatment with Abik
+If you stop taking Abik

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Frequent side effects (can affect up to 1 in 10 patients):
+Common side effects (may affect up to 1 in 10 people):

 • diabetes mellitus;

-• sleep problems;
+• sleeping problems;

 • anxiety;